-The next step of the operation is to take out your bladder (cystectomy) along with the surrounding fatty tissue that carries the blood vessels, local lymph glands and prostate gland (the gland that produces a fluid which forms part of the semen).
-We also remove the seminal vesicles (where semen is stored).
+The next step of the operation is to take out your bladder (cystectomy) along with the surrounding fatty tissue that carries the blood vessels, local lymph glands, uterus and a cuff of vagina.
+If you have not been through the menopause, it may be possible to leave the ovaries to provide normal hormonal balance.
+Your consultant will discuss this with you if appropriate.

-The next step is to reconstruct a section of bowel (normally between 45-60 cms long) into a new bladder.
+The next step is to reconstruct a section of your bowel (normally between 45-60 cms long) into a new bladder.
 This piece of bowel is used to make the new reservoir (or pouch) that replaces your existing bladder.
 The tubes from your kidneys (ureters) are implanted into the new reservoir.
-This is then attached to your urethra (the tube that urine passes down from your bladder through the penis).
+This is then attached to your urethra (the tube that urine passes down from your bladder).
 A catheter is placed into your new bladder through your urethra and left in place for four weeks after surgery.
 You will then be admitted to remove the catheter.